Private REIT vs Public REIT. The risks of Publicly Traded and Non-Traded REITS.

 What is Public REIT?

-A REIT, or Real Estate Investment Trust, is a type of investment vehicle that owns and operates income-generating real estate.
+A REIT, or Real Estate Investment Trust, is an investment vehicle that owns and operates income-generating real estate.
 REITs must distribute at least 90% of their taxable income to shareholders as dividends, making them an attractive investment for people looking for a steady income stream.

-Public REITs are traded on stock exchanges, meaning their shares can be bought and sold by investors just like any publicly traded company.
+Public REITs are traded on stock exchanges, meaning investors can buy and sell their shares just like any publicly traded company.

 What is a Private REIT?